Piperita/ID_modding/Filter/manual.md

 * pharmacy
 * viagra

-## Updating the wordlist
-Copy an if-path (without a postComment-order) from both box-types and change the words being checked and replaced.
-The lines to be changed are marked as such.

 ## Upcoming features
 - Checking comments out of the edit-box
 - more words to be checked and replaced